 Finnish phone app finds reindeer, helps to avoid road kill

-There's good news for Rudolph and his friends - an app is helping officials reduce the number of reindeer killed in traffic accidents in Finland.
-Some 300,000 reindeer freely wander the wilds of Lapland in Arctic Finland.
+In this July 13, 2009 photo, reindeers walk across the road in Suomussalmi, Finland.
+There's good news for Rudolph and his friends _ an app is helping officials reduce the number of reindeer killed in traffic accidents in Finland.

 Comments